improbable-eng/grpc-web/go/grpcwebproxy/README.md

  * both secure (plaintext) and TLS gRPC backend connectivity:
    * with customizable CA certificates for connections

-The indented use is as a companion process for gRPC server containers.
+The intended use is as a companion process for gRPC server containers.

 ## Installing

-### Pre-build binaries
+### Pre-built binaries

-There are pre-build binaries available for Windows, Mac and Linux (ARM and x86_64): https://github.com/improbable-eng/grpc-web/releases
+There are pre-built binaries available for Windows, Mac and Linux (ARM and x86_64): https://github.com/improbable-eng/grpc-web/releases

 ### Building from source